Biometria-se/grizzly/docs/usage/variables/templating.md

 ## Step expression

-Most step expressions also supports templating for their variables, for example:
+Most step expressions also support templating for their variables, for example:

 ```gherkin
 And set context variable "auth.user.username" to "$conf::backend.auth.user.username"